Accessories Bicycles Parts Specials Tools

 The Golden Mean?

-Most adult bikes on the road today have one of two rim/tire sizes: These are not, however, the only options.
-There are 3 "650_" sizes in between these two extremes, each of which has something to offer.
+These are not, however, the only options.
+There are 4 "650_" sizes in between these two extremes.

 650[Letter]

-The 650C size was originally intended for a quite wide tire, about 40 mm wide. top and bottom 40 mm tire plus the 571 mm rim size again bring you to a 650 mm outside diameter, even though the rim was smaller.
+The 650C size was originally intended for a quite wide tire, about 40 mm wide.
+Top and bottom 40 mm tire plus the 571 mm rim size again bring you to a 650 mm outside diameter, even though the rim was smaller.

-650B Retrofitting Benefits
+650B Retrofitting Benefits -- Racer to Tourer

 Does it make sense to change wheel size on an existing bike?
 Sometimes it may.